Understanding Thai Property Law

 Condominium Act Section 19

 The only true freehold property ownership available to most foreigners.
-How the 49% quota works, FET requirements, quota verification, and off-plan purchase risks.
+How the 49% quota works, FET requirements, quota verification, off-plan purchase risks, the proposed 75% quota increase, 2025 OCPB buyer protections, and the nominee crackdown impact.

 U